JUN 1 • SEP 1 • DEC 1 (2019)

 What to Expect from the Immersion

-Participants are part of the team that is running the farm for the season and receive structured orientation into working on our Permaculture-based farmstead, living in intentional community, and supporting the endeavors of an educational nonprofit organization.
-Participants gain skill & understanding, and build confidence through regular hands-on, field-based training, as well as lecture, discussions, and times of mentorship.
+Participants are part of the team that is running the farm for the season.
+They are oriented into working on our Permaculture-based farmstead, living in intentional community, and supporting the endeavors of an educational nonprofit organization.
+Participants gain skill & understanding, and build confidence through regular hands-on, field-based training, as well as discussions.

-The farm team meets once a week to sign up for the week’s tasks.
+The farm team meets twice a week to talk about farm tasks.
 Daily chores that are divided between farm team members include: milking goats, tending the rabbits and poultry, shepherding goats, watering and maintaining the greenhouses, irrigating annuals and perennials, cleaning animal pens, and working in the garden.
-These tasks, along with instruction, discussion groups, and other QS projects, generally occur in the AM and PM, leaving the middle part of the day free for personal activities.
+These tasks, along with instruction, discussion groups, and other QS projects, generally occur in the AM and PM, leaving the lunch hours free for personal activities.

 This opportunity is for those deeply drawn to working and integrating long-term into community.
 Participants are fully included in Quail Springs community activities.
 This includes attending our regular Tuesday Town Meetings, assisting in hosting various courses and groups, signing up to cook dinner or wash dishes 2-3 times/week, and participating in regular communal tending, i.e. doing kitchen laundry, tidying & cleaning the various common spaces, chopping firewood, and other projects that come up.
 That said, farm and garden chores are a daily focus.

 To strive for balance, farm and garden work, instruction, and community tasks will roughly total 35 hours per week over 5 work days.
 Working early mornings will be regularly required.